acoppes/acoppes/site/_drafts/tdd-games.markdown

 For the first question, suppose I only want to allow a double jump if the player presses the jump button while the character is going up, before starting to fall.

 To validate that, I want to have a test where the character jumps by pressing jump button and press jump button again before falling and see the character jump again.
-And I also want to have a test where the character jumps by pressing the jump button and press the jump button agian but after falling and see it doesn't jump again.
+And I also want to have a test where the character jumps by pressing the jump button and press the jump button again but after falling and see it doesn't jump again.

 Now, I also want to make the second jump more powerful than the first one.
 For that, and using a previous test I did to make sure a jump reaches the max height X, I will now make a test case where the a double jump has to reach more than 2X of max height.